Lan Yuefeng who is in a wheelchair works as a seamstress in China thanks to support from HI

 c_E-Fourt_Handicap-International__A_woman_in_Iraq_teaches_children_about_the_risk_of_mines_through_mine_risk_education.jpg

-Two women in Iraq teach children about the risk of landmines and other explosive devices through Humanity & Inclusion's mine risk education project.
+Two women in Iraq teach children about the risk of landmines and other explosive devices through Handicap International's mine risk education project.

 c_JJ-Bernard_Handicap_international__A_medical_examinator_checks_students_at_a_primary_school_in_Senegal.jpg

-A medical examiner does physicals on the students at a primary school in Senegal.
+A medical examiner assessing students at a primary school in Senegal.

 c_Kelvin-Batumike_Handicap-International__Bijou_Yakusu_works_as_a_deminer_in_the_RDC.jpg

-Bijou Yakusu works as a deminer in the Democratic Republic of Congo.
+Bijou Yakusu works as one of our deminers in the Democratic Republic of Congo.

 c_Nicolas-Axelrod_Handicap-International__Phet_Latsabout_is_a_victim_of_a_landmine_in_Laos.jpg

-Phet Latsabout, a landmine victim in Laos, prepares food.
+Phet Latsabout, a cluster munition victim in Laos, prepares food.

-A woman in Senegal makes paper bags for the Economic Group of Disabled Women of Ouakma.
+A woman in Senegal makes paper bags with the Economic Group of Women of Ouakma.

 c_Nicolas-Axelrod_Handicap-International__Thong_Mai_is_a_victim_of_a_landmine_in_Laos.jpg

-Thong Mai, a landmine victim in Laos, waters plants.
+Thong Mai, a landmine victim in Laos, waters her garden.